yousiftouma/cygni-talent-deploy/readme.md

 Time to enable github to deploy our application.
 We need to create a new user on the server called `github` which our github action will use when logging in to the server.
 This user will be in group `deployers`, which we've already made sure has sufficient permissions to deploy the application.

-TODO: Explain that we need to set up a new SSH key for this user
+In addition, we need set up a new SSH key for this user.
+The private key will be uploaded to Github as a secret which will allow the Github Actions runner to identify itself as the 'github' user.

 1. On the server, add a new user called `github` make sure to use `--disabled-password` flag to skip password set up for this user.